-The agave weevil bites the plant and injects a bacteria which causes the plant tissues to liquefy and soften.
+The agave weevil bites the plant and injects bacteria, which causes the plant tissues to liquefy and soften.

 The beetle then lays eggs in the flesh of the plant.
-When the eggs hatch, the easily feast on the soft, liquefied plant tissues.
+When the eggs hatch, they easily feast on the soft, liquefied plant tissues.

-The combined attack of the agave weevil larvae and injected bacteria cause the plant to collapse.
+The combined attack of the agave weevil larvae and injected bacteria caused the plant to collapse.

 Agaves affected by this bacteria fall apart.
 The center of the plant (from which tequila is made) becomes mushy and takes on a foul odor.